 Transfers outside the EU with adequate protection

-Nevertheless, the general principles of the Privacy Act (including legitimacy, compatibility of the communication of data to a third party with the original processing, information to data subjects) must always be observed.
+Nevertheless, the general principles of the GDPR (including legitimacy, compatibility of the communication of data to a third party with the original processing, information to data subjects) must always be observed.

 The adequacy of the level of protection of countries outside the EU is assessed on the basis of a number of criteria, including general and sector legislation of the country in question and its professional rules.